MarcoPaulin/Image-Compressor-python/README.md

 # Image-Compressor
-create image with limited color
+create an compressed image with limited color